endurox-dev/endurox/README.md

 # endurox
 Enduro/X is Open Source Middleware Platform for Distributed Transaction Processing

 Platform provides X/Open XATMI and XA APIs for C/C++ applications.
+Enduro/X can be considered as replacement for Oracle(R) Tuxedo(R), Jboss Blacktie (Narayan), Hitache OpenTP1 and other XATMI middlewares.

-Platform allows to cluster application over the multiple services and multiple physical servers.
-Enduro/X provides Oracle(R) Tuxedo(R) FML/FML32 library emulation via UBF lib, including boolean expression.
-Other Tuxedo specific APIs are supported, such as tpforward() and work with transactions (tpbegin(), tpcommit(), etc.).
+Enduro/X provides SOA architecture for C/C++ applications and allows to cluster application in fault tolerant way over multiple physical servers.
+Enduro/X provides Oracle(R) Tuxedo(R) FML/FML32 library emulation, including boolean expressions.
+Other Tuxedo specific APIs are supported, such as tpforward() and work with distributed transactions (tpbegin(), tpcommit(), etc.).

 Supported operating system: GNU/Linux, starting from 2.6.12 kernel (needed for POSIX Queues).